Written by Brad Heath (Last Updated 3/9/23)

-This may seem like a no-brainer, but you’ll be kicking yourself if you’re driving at night and your lights aren’t working properly.
+This may seem like a no-brainer when it comes to trailering safety, but you’ll be kicking yourself if you’re driving at night and your lights aren’t working properly.
 Good lights on your truck and trailer will help you navigate the roads and ensure that other drivers know exactly when you’re stopping and where you’re turning.

 Check your truck’s lights by switching on the front lights, high beams, brakes and signals.
 Then, check to make sure that all of the lights on the trailer are also working properly.
 This will help prevent following cars from rear ending your trailer in the case of a sudden braking event.
 If the lights on your trailer are not working as they should, you will either need to replace an LED, bulb, or check your wiring harness connection.